-All program closures will be announced via Channel 3 WFSB, 30 NBC and FoxCT and our voice mail system.
-An outgoing message will be left on the Executive Director's number, 860-297-5374 by 6:00 a.m.
+All program closures and delayed openings will be announced via Channel 3 WFSB, 30 NBC and FoxCT and notifications will be sent to families via Remind.
+In addition, an outgoing voicemail message will be left on the Executive Director's number, 860-297-5374 by 6:00 a.m.
 The classroom voicemails will not be updated.
 Unexpected early closings due to emergency situations will be announced via phone calls to families.
 If staff members are unable to reach you, emergency contacts will be notified.
 Please make sure TC4 has up-to-date telephone numbers to assist us in reaching you promptly.